ray-project/langchain-ray/embedding_pdf_documents/README.md

-# Creating a Ray cluster with 20 GPUs
+# Scaling Embedding Generation with LangChain and Ray

-This is a more detailed walkthrough covering how to create the multi-node Ray cluster for our blog post.
+This is a more detailed walkthrough covering how to create the multi-node Ray cluster and run the code for our blog post.

 The full Ray cluster launcher documentation can be found [here](https://docs.ray.io/en/latest/cluster/getting-started.html).

 ## Step 1
+Install Ray locally: `pip install 'ray[default]'`

+## Step 2
 Download the [following cluster yaml file](llm-batch-inference.yaml) locally:

 ```yaml